 What we are looking for

-- who improves and enhances the development of young people and children (education)
+- enhancing the education and development of young people and children

-- who enhances and increases participation in arts, including music and creative leisure activities (arts and culture)*
+- enhancing and increasing access to and participation in arts, including music and creative leisure activities

-- who enhances and increases participation in physical sport, leisure and activity and recreational pursuits (sport and leisure). *
+- enhancing and increasing access to and participation in sport, physical activity and recreational pursuits

 The Award process and Ceremony

-An on-line nomination form is required to be completed for each individual who is being nominated.
-Two people are required to nominate an individual and each is required to complete details about the nominee.
+An on-line nomination form is required to be completed for each individual who is being recommended for an award.
+Two people are required to make a nomination, and each is required to complete the on-line form below, separately.

-The nominations will be judged, early December, by a selection panel of judges including members of Wokingham Town Council’s Civic Committee and the High Steward of Wokingham, Lucy Zeal.
+The nominations will be judged in early December, by a selection panel of judges which include representatives from the community, members of Wokingham Town Council’s Civic Committee and the High Steward of Wokingham.

-Successful nominees will be notified by Friday 18th December 2020 and they will be invited to an Awards Ceremony at Wokingham’s Town Hall on Friday 22nd January 2021 at 7.30pm.
-The Town Mayor will present the winners with an award which will be engraved with his/her first name and surname.
+Successful nominees will be notified by Friday 20th December 2024 and they will be invited to an Awards Ceremony at Wokingham’s Town Hall on Friday 24th January 2025 at 7.30pm.
+The Town Mayor will present the winners with an award which will be engraved with their name.
 Photographs will be taken during the evening.

-Nominators for successful candidates will also be invited to the ceremony and one nominator will be asked to give a citation to share why they have nominated the individual.
+The people recommending successful candidates will also be invited to the ceremony and one person will be asked to give a citation to share why they have nominated the individual.

 Please note: if no nominations are received or if it is decided that no nominees are eligible for a civic award then a ceremony will not be held.